Kashin98/Project-CyberWare/README.md

 Creating a fictional CyberWare website from scratch to practice JS concepts and knowledge.

-Using similar AWS services to previous project to better understand them
+Using similar AWS services to previous projects to better understand them

 Hosted on AWS S3 bucket.